-Oh.
-Oh, what a cool idea.
 You can make nightstands out of books.
 Amy, we should start a site.
 Okay.
-We’re, we’re, we’re desperately off topic here.
+We’re desperately off topic here.

-And you’re listening to Grit’n’Grace, good girls breaking bad rules, the podcast that equips you to lose who you are, not love who you are and live your one life well.
+And you’re listening to Grit’n’Grace: Good Girls Breaking Bad Rules.
+The podcast that equips you to lose who you’re NOT, love who you ARE, and live your one life WELL.

-Today we’re talking to Tracey Steele, author of A Redesigned Life: Uncovering God’s Purpose When Life Doesn’t Go as Planned.
-Tracey Steele graduated from Kansas state university with a BS in interior design and later earned a master’s degree in biblical and theological studies from Phoenix seminary.
+Today we’re talking to Tracy Steel, author of A Redesigned Life: Uncovering God’s Purpose When Life Doesn’t Go as Planned.
+Tracy Steel graduated from Kansas State University with a BS in interior design and later earned a master’s degree in biblical and theological studies from Phoenix Seminary.
 She’s a military wife and mother of two who loves writing and enjoys speaking at various women’s ministry events.

 So if you’re struggling to understand or accept some aspect of your life that isn’t going as planned, Tracy has words of hard won wisdom for you today.